mwahnish/Unity-Roslyn-Build/README.md

 # Unity-Roslyn-Build
-This Visual Studio project is used to compile the [.NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn) in a form usable in the [Unity game engine](https://unity.com/).This project ingests Roslyn as a series of Nuget packages, and is configured to produce a build with all dependencies required to use Roslyn in Unity, including the extra files necessary to import using the package manager.
+This Visual Studio project is used to compile the [.NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn) in a form usable in the [Unity game engine](https://unity.com/).
+This project ingests Roslyn as a series of Nuget packages, and is configured to produce a build with all dependencies required to use Roslyn in Unity, including the extra files necessary to import using the package manager.
 The Roslyn packages currently included in this package are:
 * Microsoft.Net.Compilers
 * Microsoft.CodeAnalysis
 * Microsoft.CodeAnalysis.Features